Identifying Retail Leasing Talent

 (Note: 60-69 scores on either of the mentioned sales profiles would predict that individuals scoring in this range have a 50% probability of being rated as ‘high performer,’ a 30% probability of being rated as ‘typically meeting’ performance expectation, and therefore an 80% probability of being rated as ‘meeting or exceeding’ expectation.)

 Clearly, the use of standard sales profiles would not successfully predict high performance in any of the three roles under study.
-The behavioral characteristics demonstrated by successful retail leasing professionals is quite different than those necessary to succeed in traditional sales positions.
+The behavioural characteristics demonstrated by successful retail leasing professionals are quite different than those necessary to succeed in traditional sales positions.

 2. Greenfield Leasing Representative/Broker

-In this category, we identified leasing professionals that have a clear track record in substantively repositioning a retail center though tenant re-mix and/or front-end development leasing using a set of drawings or executing on the owner’s vision for the dirt.
-We wanted to determine if there was a clear incongruity in behavioral attributes between a professional responsible for Greenfield leasing and a leasing professional responsible for leasing a stable portfolio.
+In this category, we identified leasing professionals with a clear track record of substantively repositioning a retail center through tenant re-mix and/or front-end development leasing, using a set of drawings or by executing on the owner’s vision for the dirt.
+We wanted to determine if there was a clear incongruity in behavioural attributes between a professional responsible for Greenfield leasing and a leasing professional responsible for leasing a stable portfolio.
 A clear distinction does in fact emerge.

 Observation 2:

-A “Probability of Career Success Score (POS),” or “Predictor of Success Score” ranging from 60-80 suggests that only 25% of Retail Leasing Manager/Directors and 42% of VP Retail Leasing have the wherewithal to be “High Performing” in a Greenfield or asset repositioning leasing environment.
+A “Probability of Career Success Score (POS),” or “Predictor of Success Score” ranging from 60-80, suggests that only 25% of Retail Leasing Managers/Directors and 42% of VP Retail Leasing have the wherewithal to be “High Performing” in a Greenfield or asset repositioning leasing environment.

 Observation 3:

-Not a single Vice President, Retail Leasing nor Manager, Retail Leasing participating in the overall survey group and who were excluded from Rutherford International’s Greenfield participant list scored within the 60 – 80 range of the Greenfield Predictive Profile.
+Not a single Vice President, Retail Leasing, nor Manager, Retail Leasing participating in the overall survey group, who were excluded from Rutherford International’s Greenfield participant list, scored within the 60 – 80 range of the Greenfield Predictive Profile.

 Observation 4:

-An actuarial extrapolation of survey results would suggest that 75% of Manager’s, Retail Leasing employed by Owners/Managers do not possess the fundamental success attributes necessary to be effective in Greenfield leasing (includes repositioning of a retail asset).
+An actuarial extrapolation of survey results would suggest that 75% of Managers, Retail Leasing, employed by Owners/Managers, do not possess the fundamental success attributes necessary to be effective in Greenfield leasing (including the repositioning of a retail asset).

 Observation 5:

-Furthermore, given the Manager Retail Leasing’s poor score in the attributes critical to the Greenfield benchmark, we believe that employee development programs designed to improve these behavioral attributes will have little benefit.
+Furthermore, given the Manager Retail Leasing’s poor score in the attributes critical to the Greenfield benchmark, we believe that employee development programs designed to improve these behavioural attributes will have little benefit.

 What does this mean?